github/opensource.guide/_articles/how-to-contribute.md

 **Don't** reach out to that person privately; remember that public communication is vital to open source projects.

-If you make a polite bump and still nobody responds, it's possible that nobody will respond, ever.
-It's not a great feeling, but don't let that discourage you.
-It's happened to everyone!
-There are many possible reasons why you didn't get a response, including personal circumstances that may be out of your control.
+If you give a polite reminder and still do not receive a response, it's possible that nobody will ever respond.
+It's not a great feeling, but don't let that discourage you! 😄 There are many possible reasons why you didn't get a response, including personal circumstances that may be out of your control.
 Try to find another project or way to contribute.
 If anything, this is a good reason not to invest too much time in making a contribution before other community members are engaged and responsive.

-### 🚧 Someone requests changes to your contribution.
+### 🚧 Someone requests changes to your contribution

 It's common that you'll be asked to make changes to your contribution, whether that's feedback on the scope of your idea, or changes to your code.

 When someone requests changes, be responsive.
 They've taken the time to review your contribution.
 Opening a PR and walking away is bad form.
 If you don't know how to make changes, research the problem, then ask for help if you need it.
 A good example of this would be [the feedback that another contributor has given to @a-m-lamb on their pull request to Codecademy's Docs](https://github.com/Codecademy/docs/pull/3239#pullrequestreview-1628036286).

-If you don't have time to work on the issue anymore (for example, if the conversation has been going on for months, and your circumstances have changed), let the maintainer know so they're not expecting a response.
-Someone else may be happy to take over.
+If you don't have time to work on the issue anymore due to reasons such as the conversation has been going on for months, and your circumstances have changed or you're unable to find a solution, let the maintainer know so that they can open the issue for someone else, like [@RitaDee did for an issue at OpenSauced's app repository](https://github.com/open-sauced/app/issues/1656#issuecomment-1729353346).

-### 👎 Your contribution doesn't get accepted.
+### 👎 Your contribution doesn't get accepted

 Your contribution may or may not be accepted in the end.
 Hopefully you didn't put too much work into it already.
 If you're not sure why it wasn't accepted, it's perfectly reasonable to ask the maintainer for feedback and clarification.
 Ultimately, however, you'll need to respect that this is their decision.
 Don't argue or get hostile.
 You're always welcome to fork and work on your own version if you disagree!

-### 🎉 Your contribution gets accepted.
+### 🎉 Your contribution gets accepted

 Hooray!
 You've successfully made an open source contribution!

-## You did it!
+## You did it! 🎉

 Whether you just made your first open source contribution, or you're looking for new ways to contribute, we hope you're inspired to take action.
 Even if your contribution wasn't accepted, don't forget to say thanks when a maintainer put effort into helping you.
 Open source is made by people like you: one issue, pull request, comment, or high-five at a time.